 - On the day of eternity (judgment) the righteous will be invited to enter Paradise with peace and they will hear no nonsense but “Peace” in it.

-Note: This mathematical confirmation establishes a direct relationship between “Islam” and “Salaam” to understand that those who follow Islam (submission) to be driven to Paradise wherein its guards will greet its dwellers, “Peace be upon you.”
-The instances of “Islam” are highlighted blue in the table while the presence of more than one instance in the same verse is highlighted orange.
+Note: This mathematical confirmation establishes a direct relationship between “islam” and “salaam” to understand that those who follow Islam (submission) to be driven to Paradise wherein its guards will greet its dwellers, “Peace be upon you.”
+The instances of “strong>islam” are highlighted blue in the table while the presence of more than one instance in the same verse is highlighted orange.

 Peaceful Friday, salaam and God bless.